MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-substituting-reports.md

 ---
-title: "Substituting Reports"
+title: Substituting reports
-description: "How to substitute reports for other reports."
+description: How to substitute reports for other reports.
 author: blrobl
 ms.custom: na
-ms.date: 04/01/2021
+ms.date: 12/05/2023
 ms.reviewer: na
 ms.suite: na
 ms.tgt_pltfrm: na
 ms.topic: conceptual
 ---

-# Substituting Reports
+# Substituting reports

-In versions prior to [!INCLUDE[prod_short](includes/prod_short.md)] 2021 release wave 1, extensibility is not supported for report objects.
+In versions prior to [!INCLUDE[prod_short](includes/prod_short.md)] 2021 release wave 1, extensibility isn't supported for report objects.
 Therefore, if you want to make any changes to the dataset or the layout of a base application report, you must create a new version of the report and apply the changes on the new object.
 Then you can override the base report with your own customized version by subscribing to the **OnAfterSubstituteReport** event published by **Codeunit 44 – ReportManagement**.

-From [!INCLUDE[prod_short](includes/prod_short.md)] 2021 release wave 1, it is possible to extend reports.
+From [!INCLUDE[prod_short](includes/prod_short.md)] 2021 release wave 1, it's possible to extend reports.
 With a report extension object, you can extend existing report objects, similar to how you extend tables and pages.
 With report extensions, you can extend an existing report by:

 - Adding columns to existing data items in the report dataset
 - Adding new data items